ome/omero-documentation/developers/Omero/GettingStarted.rst

 -  **Developers** interested in writing custom OMERO clients should See
    |DevelopingOmeroClients|.

-Examples for all the OmeroBlitz languages
-(|OmeroPy|, |OmeroJava|, |OmeroCpp|, and |OmeroMatlab|) are provided under:
+Examples for all the :ref:`server/blitz` languages (|OmeroPy|, |OmeroJava|, |OmeroCpp|, and |OmeroMatlab|) are provided under:

 -  :source:`examples`